 It has been the policy of the water District not to give credits or adjustments for leaks on our customers’ lines.
 We do allow for payment arrangements, so customers may pay their bill over time.

-If you have not contacted the office and made payment arrangements your service may be subject to disconnection.
+Contact our office at 816-378-3395 to make payment arrangements or your service may be subject to disconnection.
 You should immediately call the office and let us know that you need to make payment arrangements.
 We will be happy to try to work something out with you.

 The Public Water Supply District #2 of Andrew County is in compliance with the newest rules and regulations established by the Environmental Protection Agency (EPA) and Missouri Department of Natural Resources (DNR) pertaining to the Safe Water Drinking Water Act and lead content in water.
 We send four (4) samples per month to the DNR laboratory in Jefferson City for testing.
 These samples are taken at random locations throughout the District.